VPN = Virtual Private Network.

 What you access via a VPN is what will get you into trouble, should you get caught, but only if a VPN keeps (and provides authorities with) data logs.
 Streaming Netflix or watching YouTube cat videos are unlikely to call attention.

 Download & install a VPN on your device/s.

-Select a server in the country you want to appear as if you’re in i.e. the UK for the BBC.
+Choose a server in a country for a service you want i.e. UK for the BBC.

 Use the internet as normal.
 That’s it.
 Simples.

-It could be ease-of-use, price, speed, accessing a particular platform, or customer support. jigsaw kloud has researched and tested numerous VPNs.
+It depends on what is important: ease of use, price, speed, accessing a particular platform, or customer support.
+We researched and tested numerous VPNs.

 Best FREE VPNs